localstack/localstack.github.io/content/blog/2023-03-29-announcing-localstack-2.0-general-availability/index.md

 In the future, we would like to expand this concept to include explainer videos, lab environments, broader code samples, and more blog posts, making it the resource go-to for our community.

 {{< img-simple src="developer-hub-collage.png" >}}

+### Improved LocalStack Coverage Docs Overview

+Our documentation has a brand new style for the [LocalStack Coverage](https://docs.localstack.cloud/references/coverage/).
+Each service has its dedicated coverage page, and we also included a search field to make navigation easier.

+The coverage pages provide detailed information regarding the supported operations in LocalStack.
+Additionally, the docs now show details on how operations are tested and covered by integration test suits.

+{{< img-simple src="coverage_docs_screenshot.png" >}}

 ## Get started with LocalStack 2.0